-Houshmand, Reboli named to NJBIZ 2024 Education Power 50
+Houshmand, Reboli, Cavalieri named to NJBIZ 2024 Education Power 50

-Houshmand, Reboli named to NJBIZ 2024 Education Power 50
+Houshmand, Reboli, Cavalieri named to NJBIZ 2024 Education Power 50

-Rowan University President and Cooper Medical School of Rowan University Dean Annette Reboli this week were included in a list honoring some of the most impactful educators in the state.
+Rowan University President Ali Houshmand, Cooper Medical School of Rowan University Dean Annette Reboli, and Dr. Thomas Cavalieri in the Virtua Health College of Medicine & Life Sciences were recognized this month in a list of the most impactful educators in the state.

-Named to the NJBIZ 2024 Education Power 50 list, Houshmand and Reboli were recognized for leadership, mission and drive.
+Named to the NJBIZ 2024 Education Power 50 list, Houshmand, Reboli and Cavalieri were recognized for leadership, accomplishment and drive.

 Houshmand, editors noted, became Rowan’s seventh president in 2012 and “embarked on a mission to transform the South Jersey institution.
 Under Houshmand, Rowan has evolved into a Carnegie-classified national research university with two medical schools and will soon field the state’s first veterinary school.”